DanZinagri/NicheD20_Quartz/content/Classes/Martial/Rogue/_index.md

 At 1st level the rogue may pick two niches that define type of rogue she wishes to be, gaining various the listed benefits.
 Each niche has an associated skill, the rogue treats their ranks in the associated skill as 5 higher for the purposes of qualifying for feats, or determining the effects of feats that rely on the ranks of the associated skill; this stacks with other abilities that would allow the rogue to treat their skill as possessing additional ranks, such as the Skill Focus feat.

-For a complete listing of Rogue Niches see [[List of Rogue Niches|List of Rogue Niches]]
+For a complete listing of Rogue Niches see [List of Rogue Niches](./List%20of%20Rogue%20Niches.md)
 ## Rogue’s Insight (Ex)

 A rogue knows the importance of where to strike.
 At 1st level as a 2 AP action the rogue may study a single enemy she can see.
 Upon doing so she adds half her rogue level as an insight bonus on attack and damage rolls (minimum 1).
 This effect lasts until that opponent is dead or the rogue studies a new target.
 This bonus to damage is precision damage.
 The rogue may spend 1 stamina to use this ability as a reaction.
 A rogue may only have one target studied in this way at a time, and studying a new target ends this effect immediately.